erciitb/WattIsElectronics/README.md

 So, where do you begin if you want to really understand how computers and electronics work?
 Right here.

-The Electronics and Robotics Club of IIT Bombay brings you ER 101 — a beginner-friendly roadmap to help you build a solid foundation in electronics and get a clear picture of how we use electricity to process information and build the tech around us.
+The Electronics and Robotics Club of IIT Bombay brings you **WattIsElectronics** — a beginner-friendly roadmap to help you build a solid foundation in electronics and get a clear picture of how we use electricity to process information and build the tech around us.

 ---